MMLP Collar Strategy

 MMLP thesis for this collar

-The market-implied 1-standard-deviation range for MMLP extends from approximately $0.83 on the downside to $3.55 on the upside.
+The market-implied 1-standard-deviation range for MMLP extends from approximately $1.35 on the downside to $3.31 on the upside.
 A MMLP collar hedges an existing long MMLP position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current MMLP IV rank near 53.77% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on MMLP should anchor more to the directional view and the expected-move geometry.
+Current MMLP IV rank near 27.10% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on MMLP at 146.50%.
 As a Energy name, MMLP options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to MMLP-specific events.

 MMLP collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 MMLP positions also carry Energy sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move MMLP alongside the broader basket even when MMLP-specific fundamentals are unchanged.
 Always rebuild the position from current MMLP chain quotes before placing a trade.